Alternate Text and Decorative Images in PowerPoint

 When do I mark an image decorative?

-When images are used that do not convey any meaning and are just for visual effect, it is possible to mark these elements as decorative with the latest versions of PowerPoint.
+Mark images as decorative when they don’t convey any meaning or are used purely for visual effect.
 After selecting the image and opening the Alt Text panel, select the checkbox “Mark as decorative”.
 This has the effect of making the image “invisible” to assistive technologies.

 If sufficient information is described through text and images are used, consider marking the graphics as decorative to improve screen reader readability.

-Text Overview of how to apply alternate text to images in PowerPoint?
+How to apply alternate text to images in PowerPoint

 1. Right click the image